 On 15 March 2023, Ameriprise Financial Inc notified the Company that it exceeds the 3% threshold as of 10 March 2023 due to the temporary holding of voting rights Care Property Invest by a company within the group.

-Apart from this new notifications by KBC Asset Management, Pensio B and Ameriprise Financial Inc, the Company received no new notifications for exceeding or falling below the 3% threshold during the 2022 en 2023 financial years (up to the date of this report).
+Apart from this new notifications by Pensio B and Ameriprise Financial Inc, the Company received no new notifications for exceeding or falling below the 3% threshold during the 2023 financial year.

-T 5.23 Share premium
+T 5.24 Share premium